The Setup tab is where you define your company.

 Required University Videos

 For a deeper explanation of each of these settings, we present some videos for you to watch.
-Once a video has been watched by any member of your team, you’ll see the date the video was watched and receive one of those great golden checkmarks!
+Once any member of your team has viewed a video, you’ll see the date the video was watched and receive one of those great golden checkmarks!
 If you want to rewatch a video, just click on the Watched Date and the video will load again!

 Step 1: General Setup